 b.
 To the point of chains; but the word of God is not chained: Paul’s wrist was shackled at the very moment he wrote this.
 Nevertheless, he understood that they could chain him but they could never chain the word of God.

 ii.
-The Word of God is not chained.
+The word of God is not chained.
 No government, no religious authorities, no skeptics, no scientists, no philosophers, or no book burners have ever been able to stop the work of the Word of God.
-Yet, if there is any sense in which the Word is bound, it is bound when it is abandoned by its very friends.
+Yet, if there is any sense in which the Word is bound, it is bound when its supposed friends abandon it.
 When pulpits sound more like self-help books than those who proclaim God’s word; when Scripture is used sparingly like a spice in a message, instead of being the core of it, pastors themselves put a chain around the Bible.

 3. (10) Why Paul endures the consequences of the gospel.